Spatial non-locality of the Maxwell system on periodic structures: Introduction

-where the $\varepsilon$-periodic measure $\mu^\varepsilon$ is given by rescaling a $1$-periodic measure and $A$ is a symmetric, bounded and uniformly positive matrix.
-Equation \eqref{eq_paper2} is the resolvent form of the Maxwell system of equations in electromagnetism in the absence of external current, where $u^\varepsilon$ represents the divergence-free magnetic field $\mathcal{H}^\varepsilon$, the matrix $A$ is the inverse of the dielectric permittivity, and the magnetic permeability is set to unit. \\ Our approach is based on the study of the family of operators, parametrised by the quasimomentum $\theta$, obtained from \eqref{eq_paper2} by the Floquet transform.
-The strategy is to construct an asymptotic approximation in powers of $\varepsilon$, analyse the homogenisation corrector as a function of $\varepsilon$ and $\theta$, and obtain an estimate uniform with respect to $\theta$ for the reminder.
-The principal tool is the Poincaré-type inequality in Sobolev spaces of quasiperiodic functions, bearing in mind that we are dealing with an arbitrary measure.
-The result proved in \cite{CDO18max} allows us to estimate the magnetic field and the magnetic induction directly with the solution of the related homogenised equation.
-Different estimates are proved for the electric field and electric displacement, where the approximation contains rapidly oscillating terms of zero order.\\ Equipped with this method, the goal of the first part of this work is to obtain norm resolvent estimates for the Maxwell equation system where the external current appears, and the magnetic permeability is set to unit.\\ Let $\mu$ the $Q$-periodic Borel measure in $\R^3$, where $Q=[0,1)^3$, such that $\mu(Q)=1$.
-For each $\varepsilon>0$ the $\varepsilon$-periodic measure $\mu^\varepsilon$ is defined as $\mu^\varepsilon(B)=\varepsilon^3 \mu(\varepsilon^{-1}B)$ for every Borel set $B\subset \R^3$.\\ The aim is to analyse the asymptotic behaviour, as $\varepsilon\to 0$, of vectorial solutions for the following Maxwell equation system:
+Our approach \cite{CDO22} to the analysis of the asymptotic behaviour of solutions to (\ref{eq_paper2}) was based on the study of the family of operators, parametrised by the quasimomentum $\theta$, obtained from \eqref{eq_paper2} by an appropriate generalisation of the classical Floquet transform accounting for the arbitrary choice of the measure $\mu.$ The related strategy consisted in constructing an asymptotic approximation in powers of $\varepsilon$ for each value of $\theta,$ analysing the homogenisation corrector as a function of $\varepsilon$ and $\theta$, and obtaining an estimate uniform with respect to $\theta$ for the remainder.
+The principal tool for the latter was a $\theta$-uniform Poincar\'{e}-type inequality in appropriate Sobolev spaces of quasiperiodic functions associated with periodic Borel measures.
+The result of \cite{CDO22} allowed us to estimate the magnetic field $H^\varepsilon$ and the magnetic induction directly from the solution of the related homogenised equation.
+Different estimates were proved for the electric field and electric displacement, where the leading order of the approximation contains finite rapidly oscillating terms.

-where $g\in L^2(\R^3,d\mu^\varepsilon)$ represents the divergence-free current density.
-The magnetic induction $\mathcal{B}_\varepsilon$ and the electric displacement $\mathcal{D}_\varepsilon$ are divergence free. $A$, the inverse of the dielectric permittivity, is a real-valued differentiable $Q$-periodic matrix-function, symmetric, bounded and positive definite. \\ Our goal is to obtain norm resolvent estimate for the difference between the solutions of \eqref{Max_general} and a vector function linked in some sense to the solution of the homogenised system

-where $g\in L^2(\R^3,d\mu^\varepsilon)$, $\divv g=0$, and $A^{hom}$ is the constant homogenised matrix.\\ The system of Maxwell equations has been studied by Birman and Suslina (see \cite{BSu04}, \cite{BS07bis}) in the whole space setting, with Lebesgue measure.
-The main difference with our approach is that their method is based on the analysis of the spectral properties.
-To rewrite the problem \eqref{Max_general}, we follow the idea of Birman and Suslina in \cite{BSu04}.
-Label $A^{1/2} \mathcal{D}_\varepsilon := D_\varepsilon$ we have that \eqref{Max_general} is equivalent to